hansol0003/2048/README.md

 # 2048
-I coded 2048 for you ppl who lack an internet connection.
-You're welcome.
+A 2048 game that works without an internet connection!
+Simple games like these MUST be inclusive for all!